evelyndeathtrap/Concord-/README.md

 # Concord™

-A consciousness device or a Concord of satellites and/or a weapon
+A consciousness device or a Concord of satellites and/or a weapon and mechanical qbit.